swcarpentry/r-novice-inflammation/01-starting-with-data.md

 * plot the result.

 To do all that, we'll have to learn a little bit about programming.

-#### Objectives

-* Read tabular data from a file into a program.
-* Assign values to variables.
-* Select individual values and subsections from data.
-* Perform operations on a data frame of data.
-* Display simple graphs.

 ### Loading Data